vimpunk/hugo-blog/content/posts/servo-internals-load-url.md

 sends a `CompositorMsg::PipelineExited` message to the compositor and a `ConstellationControlMsg::ExitPipeline` to the script thread.

-`ScriptThread::handle_exit_pipeline_msg` picks up the yarn on the other side of the `ConstellationControlMsg::ExitPipeline` message, and it first removes any incomplete loads associated with this pipeline, then it shuts down pipeline's layout thread before removing the document.
+`ScriptThread::handle_exit_pipeline_msg` picks it up on the other side of the `ConstellationControlMsg::ExitPipeline` message, and it first removes any incomplete loads associated with this pipeline, then it shuts down pipeline's layout thread before removing the document.
 Finally, a `ScriptMsg::PipelineExited` message is sent back to the constellation, which removes the pipeline from `Constellation::pipelines`.

 ##### Trimming the history